Connect to Azure virtual networks from Azure Logic Apps by using an integration service environment (ISE)

 For more information about creating subnets, see Add a virtual network subnet.

 Azure starts deploying your environment, which usually takes within two hours to finish.
 Occasionally, deployment might take up to four hours.
-To check deployment status, on your Azure toolbar, choose the notifications icon, which opens the notifications pane.
+To check deployment status, on your Azure toolbar, select the notifications icon, which opens the notifications pane.

 If deployment finishes successfully, Azure shows this notification:

 Otherwise, follow the Azure portal instructions for troubleshooting deployment.

 If deployment fails or you delete your ISE, Azure might take up to an hour before releasing your subnets.
 This delay means means you might have to wait before reusing those subnets in another ISE.